Confederation of Indian Industry: Organisation

 CII is a body registered under Societies Registration Act, 1860 of India.
 The highest governing body of CII is the CII National Council, composed of leading industry heads and experts.

 Leadership

-For 2022–23, Mr Sanjiv Bajaj, Chairman & Managing Director of Bajaj Finserv Limited is the President of CII, Mr R Dinesh, Executive Vice Chairman of TVS Supply Chain Solutions Limited is the President Designate of CII, and Mr Sanjiv Puri, chairman and managing director, ITC is the Vice President of CII.
-Mr Chandrajit Banerjee is the Director General of CII since May 2008.
+For 2025–2026, Rajiv Memani, Chairman and CEO, EY India, is the President of CII, R Mukundan, Managing Director and CEO, Tata Chemicals Limited, is the President-Designate, and Dr Suchitra K Ella, Co-founder and Managing Director, Bharat Biotech International Limited, is the Vice President of CII.
+Chandrajit Banerjee is the Director General of CII since May 2008.

-T. V. Narendran CEO & Managing Director of Tata Steel Limited was the President, CII for the year 2021–22.
+Sanjiv Puri, Chairman and Managing Director, ITC Limited, was the President of CII for the year 2024-25.
+R Dinesh, Executive Vice Chairman, TVS Supply Chain Solutions Ltd was the President of CII for the year 2023-24.
+Sanjiv Bajaj, Chairman and Managing Director of Bajaj Finserv Limited was the President of CII for the year 2022-2023.
+T. V. Narendran, CEO and Managing Director of Tata Steel Limited, was the President, CII for the year 2021-2022.

-Uday Kotak, Managing Director & CEO of Kotak Mahindra Bank was the President of CII for the year 2020–21.

 Membership

-CII has direct membership of over 9000 organisations and an indirect membership of over 3,00,000, from around 294 national and regional sectoral associations.
+CII has direct membership of around 9700 members from the private as well as public sectors, including SMEs and MNCs, and an indirect membership of over 3,65,000 enterprises, from 318 national and regional industry bodies.